 I think the bottom line on the research side is that there appears to be some relevance and some irrelevance in Chapman’s concept.
-Obviously it appeals to how we think— it’s a very popular book.
-But let’s critique a couple points because not everything that is popular works out well.
+Obviously, it appeals to how we think— it’s a very popular book.
+But let’s critique a couple of points because not everything that is popular works out well.
 And part of what we are going to see here is that when the Bible defines love, it does so in a different way.

 A Personal Reflection Exercise

-Once again we’ve created a bonus worksheet for our much appreciated supporters.
+Once again we’ve created a bonus worksheet for our much-appreciated supporters.
 This one is pretty cool because it’s a personal reflection exercise.
 Each of you should do this.
 We take 1 Corinthians 13 and lead you through a series of questions that takes this Bible passage on love and helps you to bring it into practice in your marriage.

 Problems with Chapman’s Love Languages

-There’s three issues I want to raise and I’m drawing from the work of a Christian counselor Powlison[iii] who wrote a concerned critique of Chapman’s Love Languages.
+There are three issues I want to raise and I’m drawing from the work of a Christian counselor Powlison[iii] who wrote a concerned critique of Chapman’s Love Languages.

 First, Chapman’s theory of love languages is all about me and my desires.
-He raises a very good point here that resonates with concerns we have.
+He raises a very good point here that resonates with the concerns we have.
 What if your preferred love language is actually sinful?